vanillatyy1/4_pandas-challenge/README.md

 Part 2.

-a) Write a summary to showcase the obvious trend, and
+- Write a summary to showcase the obvious trend, and

-b) Draws two correct conclusions or comparisons from the calculations
+- Draws two correct conclusions or comparisons from the calculations

 ### District Summary: